Bulletin

 P: Let us give thanks to the Lord our God.

 P: It is truly good, right, and salutary ….
-And ever more praising You and singing:
+And with the host of heaven we sing:

 The Words of Institution (Jesus Institutes the Lord’s Supper)

-C: Lamb of God, You take away the sin of the world; have mercy on us.
+C: O Christ, Thou Lamb of God, that takest away the sin of the world; have mercy upon us.

-Lamb of God, You take away the sin of the world; have mercy on us.
+O Christ, Thou Lamb of God, that takest away the sin of the world; have mercy upon us.

-Lamb of God, You take away the sin of the world; grant us peace.
+O Christ, Thou Lamb of God, that takes away the sin of the world;

 Benediction